tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "cookie" (see {{cookie}}) extension.

-Upon receipt of a HelloRetryRequest, the client MUST verify that the extensions block is not empty and otherwise abort the handshake with a fatal "decode_error" alert.
-Clients SHOULD also abort with "unexpected_message" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).
+Upon receipt of a HelloRetryRequest, the client MUST verify that the extensions block is not empty and MUST abort the handshake with a "decode_error" alert.
+Clients SHOULD also abort the handshake with an "unexpected_message" alert in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).